Aftershock: Omori's law

 the solution of a differential equation describing the evolution of the aftershock activity, where the interpretation of the evolution equation is based on the idea of deactivation of the faults in the vicinity of the main shock of the earthquake.
 Also, previously Utsu-Omori law was obtained from a nucleation process.
 Results show that the spatial and temporal distribution of aftershocks is separable into a dependence on space and a dependence on time.
 And more recently, through the application of a fractional solution of the reactive differential equation, a double power law model shows the number density decay in several possible ways, among which is a particular case the Utsu-Omori Law.

 Båth's law

-The other main law describing aftershocks is known as Båth's Law and this states that the difference in magnitude between a main shock and its largest aftershock is approximately constant, independent of the main shock magnitude, typically 1.1–1.2 on the Moment magnitude scale.
+The other main law describing aftershocks is known as Båth's law, named after Markus Båth, and this states that the difference in magnitude between a main shock and its largest aftershock is approximately constant, independent of the main shock magnitude, typically 1.1–1.2 on the moment magnitude scale.